Math 181 - Applied Calculus

 less than 60

-There will be three midterm exams.
-Material covered will be announced in class and on this web page.
-You will be allowed your calculator during the exams, but no book or notes.
-The dates of the Midterms are Sep 23, Oct 21 and Nov 18.
+There will be three term exams.
+Material covered will be announced in class.
+You will be allowed a scientific or business calculator during the exams, but no book or notes.
+Phones, computers, and graphing calculators are not permitted.
+The dates of the Midterms are Sep 19, Oct 17 and Nov 7.
 If you anticipate a conflict with any of these dates, you must inform me at least one week in advance, or no accommodations will be given.

 FINAL EXAM